webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Bears-a-Halo-of-Fire.md

 ---
 aliases:
-  - Bears a Halo of Fire
+- "Bears a Halo of Fire"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Energy-Manipulation
-title: Bears a Halo of Fire
-collection: Foci
-kind: Compendium
 ---

 ## Bears a Halo of Fire
 You can sheath your body in flames, which protects you and harms your foes.